vegaprotocol/specs/protocol/0061-REWP-simple_pos_rewards_sweetwater.md

 ### Maximum payout per participant
 If the reward pool in question is the on-chain treasury for the staking and governance asset then payments are subject to `reward.staking.delegation.maxPayoutPerParticipant`.
 The maximum per participant is the maximum a single party (public key) on Vega can receive as a staking and delegation reward for one epoch.
-Each participant recieves their due, capped by the max.
+Each participant receives their due, capped by the max.
 The unpaid amount remain in the treasury.
 Setting this to `0` means no cap.

 ### Payout delay